Dubai Turf Preview, Tips, Runners & Trends (Dubai World Cup Night)

 Article Contributor Information

-We are blessed with an excellent team of specialists and experts at OLBG.
-Contributing to creating and maintaining this Dubai Turf Preview are at hand, Andy and James.
-They both work on the Horse racing tips team team looking after the tipsters and managing the tips settlement, whilst also creating and managing all of the horse racing event previews for International racing.
+We are fortunate to have an excellent team of specialists and experts at OLBG.
+Contributing to the creation and maintenance of this Dubai Turf Preview are Andy and James.
+They both work on the Horse Racing Tips team, overseeing the tipsters and managing the tip settlement, while also creating and managing all the horse racing event previews for International racing.

 James Banting